-2.6 Clarifications
+2.6.- Clarifications

-Any requests for clarification of the problem may be sent to the Competition Committee before midday EST, February 3, 2020.
-Requests for clarification should be sent by e-mail to arbitration@wcl.american.edu.
+Any requests for clarification of the problem may be sent to the Competition Committee before 5:00 p.m.
+EST Friday, February 2, 2024.
+Requests for clarification should be sent by e-mail to arbitration@wcl.american.edu